ayushguptakr/weather-dashboard/README.md

 A modern weather application built with React that displays current weather conditions and forecasts for any city worldwide.
 Powered by the OpenWeatherMap API.

+You can go to the website : https://weather-dashboard-akg.vercel.app/

 ## ✨ Features